Functoriality of bornological groupoid convolution: Examples and applications

 The authors in \cite{Posthuma23} go on to define a cochain map between the deformation cohomology of Lie groupoids and the Hochschild cohomology of the convolution algebra.
 To define Hochschild or cyclic cohomology of topological algebras we want to impose continuity conditions on the cocycles.
 However, due to the pathologies of locally convex vector spaces (Remark~\ref{rmk:lcTVSpathology}), this only works for nice subcategories such as Fr\'{e}chet algebras with the projective tensor product (cf.~\cite{Connes1985}).
 As advocated in \cite{Meyer2007}, it may be more natural to study homological algebra in $\cBorn$, where we can define Hochschild cohomology in the usual way as the derived functor \cite{Aretz23}

-For \emph{H-unital} algebras, it can be shown that the explicit models given by the bar resolution compute the $\Ext$-groups.
+Recall that $A$ is \textbf{H-unital} if its bar complex is acyclic.
+For H-unital algebras, it can be shown that the explicit models using the bar resolution compute the $\Ext$-groups of $M$.
 It was proved in \cite[Proposition~2]{CrainicMoerdijk:2001} that the convolution algebras of Lie groupoids are H-unital.
 This also follows from the left and right separability of the convolution algebras (Corollary~\ref{cor:quasiunitality}) together with \cite[Lemma~5.70]{Aretz23}.

+\begin{Remark} H-unitality depends on the tensor product that is used.
+Recent work by Michael Francis \cite{Francis2025} shows that the Lie groupoid convolution algebras are H-unital also with respect to the algebraic tensor product. \end{Remark}

+In \cite{Neumaier2006} a general type of HKR theorem for proper étale Lie groupoids is obtained.
+In \cite[Appendix~A]{OrbifoldCupProducts2011}, the authors develop a bornological Morita theory close to the present article and prove partial results on the Morita invariance of Hochschild cohomology in the proper étale case.